 The remaining five attacks across the country in Ankara, Diyarbakir, and Midyat, which killed closed to 70 people, were believed to be carried out by the Kurdistan Freedom Falcons, or TAK, an offshoot of the PKK.

-carve out a Marxist homeland in the heart of the Middle East by forcefully taking territory from Syria, Iraq, Turkey and Iran.
-In a region riven by sectarian and jihadi conflict it is hard to imagine a more ludicrous and harmful political project--a relic from the last century.
+European governments must tell the PKK that they cannot carve out a Marxist homeland in the heart of the Middle East by forcefully taking territory from Syria, Iraq, Turkey and Iran.
+In a region riven by sectarian and jihadi conflict it is hard to imagine a more ludicrous and harmful political project–a relic from the last century.

 We in the West must be forceful in supporting Turkey against the domestic insurgency it faces.
 Resounding silence and a reluctance to openly reject the nationalist separatist ideology serves only to ignore the cause of the terrorism.